awangdev/leet-code/LevelReviewPage.md

 ---

-**15. [Word Break II.java](https://github.com/awangdev/LintCode/blob/master/Java/Word%20Break%20II.java)**      Level: Hard      Tags: [Backtracking, DFS, DP, Memoization]
+**14. [Word Break II.java](https://github.com/awangdev/LintCode/blob/master/Java/Word%20Break%20II.java)**      Level: Hard      Tags: [Backtracking, DFS, DP, Hash Table, Memoization]

+找出所有 word break variations, given dictionary

+利用 memoization: `Map<prefix, List<suffix variations>>`

 #### DFS + Memoization
 - Realize the input s expands into a tree of possible prefixes.
 - We can do top->bottom(add candidate+backtracking) OR bottom->top(find list of candidates from subproblem, and cross-match)
 - DFS on string: find a valid word, dfs on the suffix.
 [NO backtraking in the solution]
 - DFS returns List<String>: every for loop takes a prefix substring, and append with all suffix (result of dfs)
-- Memoization: `Map<substring, List<String>>`, which reduces repeated calculation if the substring has been tried.
+- IMPORANT: Memoization: `Map<prefix, List<suffix variations>>`, which reduces repeated calculation if the substring has been tried.
 - Time O(n!).
 Worst case, permutation of unique letters: `s= 'abcdef....'`, and `dict=[a,b,c,d,e,f...]`

 #### Regular DPs